-When you perform the same job function day-in and day-out over a number of years, you may eventually begin to feel the toll on your body.
+When you perform the same job function day in and day out over a number of years, you may eventually begin to feel the toll on your body.
 Minor, repetitive movements that are executed on a frequent basis can add up and leave a worker in serious pain.
 Suddenly, simple functions like raising your arm or bending over cause discomfort.
 You need to take some time off to recover, but does workers’ compensation cover an injury that isn’t the result of an isolated incident?

 If you suffered a repetitive strain injury at work, you may be eligible to file a workers’ compensation claim.
 At Gerald Brody & Associates, we help workers and professionals who have been injured on the job claim the benefits they’re entitled to every day – even in cases where the injury has developed over time.

-What qualifies as a repetitive stress injury?
+What qualifies as a repetitive stress injury for workers' compensation?

 A repetitive stress injury is a cumulative injury that worsens over a prolonged period.
 There is no single legal definition of what constitutes a repetitive stress injury, simply because there are so many possibilities.
 In fact, according to the Occupational Safety and Health Administration (OSHA), there are more than 100 different types of job-related injuries and illnesses that can arise from wear and tear on the body.